agilehands/jackfruit/README.md

-# Jackfruit: A simple and easy multi tenant Node.JS framework
+# Jackfruit: A simple and easy multi tenant Node.JS stateless web framework

 A multi tenant Node.JS framework, took some inspiration from Grails.